 Thomas and Mary Of The East Of London Line Of The Pinckney Family

 Thomas married Mary Ann Bataille on the 2nd of December 1809 in St Mary's Parish church in Newington.
 You can clearly see that his name is spelt Pinckney with the 'c'.
 St Mary's Church is in what is now called The Elephant and Castle and is a few miles south of the Thames.
-It has been suggested that Newington is not necessarily where Thomas came from as it was often the custom in those days for a marriage to take place in the parish of the bride and even though the registration states Thomas was 'of this parish' it was also a custom for the groom to live in the parish only shortly before the marriage in order to satisfy the reading of the Banns.
+Thomas was listed as 'of this parish'.

 I have visited a number of Pinckneys in my research and I was quite surprised when more than one of them said that they had been told that we were descended from the Huguenots.
 This did not sound right to me because by that time I had already been given the Wiltshire Pinckney Family Tree which shows the line being traced back to 1066 and William The Conqueror.
 The Huguenots did not start to come to England until about the mid 1500s.

 However, the link did eventually come to light.
 Mary Ann Bataille was of Huguenot descent.
 Thomas and Mary's son John was very poor when he was in his 70s.
 On 22nd June 1883 he wrote a letter to the French Hospital which was run by the Huguenots.
 Only people of Huguenot descent could apply for admission to the Hospital.
 In his letter John states that his Grandfather Peter (Pierre) Bataille had previously been an inmate at the hospital.
 Despite this proof John was refused admission.
 Their response merely states 'not being considered eligible' but does not say why.